To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Bose's QuietComfort Ultra earbuds have never been cheaper

 The Bose QuietComfort Ultra are the best noise-cancelling earbuds around, no question.
-And since launching in October 2023, they have kept a resolutely high price, hovering between £300 and £260.
+And since launching in October 2023, they’ve kept a resolutely high price, hovering between £300 and £260.
 Now dropping well below their average cost of £277 to just £219, this is an exceptional deal.

 Best noise-cancelling headphones: At a glance